-- a) Development, as determined following a pre-submission meeting, shall only be permitted when a landowners' group has been established for Midtown Oakville for the purposes of administering a cost sharing agreement amongst landowners to ensure that the costs associated with development, including but not limited to the provision of parkland, parking, stormwater management services, local roads, other infrastructure, and servicing, are distributed in a fair and equitable manner among landowners. - b) Individual development in Midtown Oakville shall not be approved until the subject landowner has become a party to the landowners' cost sharing agreement. - c) Landowners are encouraged to enter into agreements to coordinate the provision of urban format grocery stores within mixed use buildings. - d) Landowners, public agencies, and/or non-profit community service providers are encouraged to enter into partnerships to support the provision, improvement, and expansion of public service facilities
+- a) Development, as determined following a pre-submission meeting, shall only be permitted when aA landowners' group shall be has been established for Midtown Oakville for the purposes of administering a cost sharing agreement(s) amongst landowners to ensure that the costs associated with development, including but not limited to the provision of parkland, school sites, parking, stormwater management services, local roads, other infrastructure, and servicing, are distributed in a fair and equitable manner among landowners. - b) The Town shall determine, following a pre-submission meeting, whether the applicant is required to participate in a landowner group.
+And if required, the development application Individual development in Midtown Oakville shall not be deemed complete approved until the subject landowner has become a party to the relevant landowners' cost sharing agreement. - c) Landowners are encouraged to enter into agreements to coordinate the provision of urban format grocery stores and/or other community serving facilities and services that are determined to be deficient, within mixed use buildings. - d) Landowners, public agencies, and/or non-profit community service providers are encouraged to enter into partnerships to support the provision, improvement, and expansion of public service facilities.